We need your support

 We recommend that you decide on an easy to find meeting point should your group or children become lost.
 Please approach any zoo staff if you need assistance with lost children.

 If you plan to travel by car - we do have two car parks at the Zoo.
 There is a £4.50 charge for parking and a £2.50 charge for members.
 We accept card.

 The weather in Britain can be very unpredictable.
 We recommend you prepare for every outcome.
-Don’t worry if you are caught out, our gift shop has umbrellas, ponchos, sunscreen and clothing for whatever the weather.
+Don’t worry if you are caught out, our gift shop has umbrellas, ponchos and sunscreen.